-Read the honours thesis handbook which is the PSYCH 499 course outline:
+Read the honours thesis handbook which is the PSYCH 499 course outline, effective Fall 2016.

 Attend oral presentations by other students (see Oral Presentation Schedule below)

-Read honours thesis samples - may be signed out from the Psychology undergraduate office in Psychology, Anthropology, Sociology (PAS) 3007 or found online on the PSYCH 499 SharePoint site (only accessible to students currently enrolled in PSYCH 499).
+Read Honours thesis samples which may be signed out from the Psychology undergraduate office in Psychology, Anthropology, Sociology (PAS) 3007 or found online on the PSYCH 499 SharePoint site (only accessible to students currently enrolled in PSYCH 499).

 Attend a PSYCH 499 orientation meeting